jhu-dvrk/dvrk-readthedocs/docs/pages/development/middleware.rst

   publishing events or subscribing to commands).
 * It is possible to configure which ROS topics are available.
-The dVRK ROS system node can expose topics from both the IO and PID components in read-only or read-write mode (see :ref:`system appication<system>`).
+The dVRK ROS system node can expose topics from both the IO and PID components in read-only or read-write mode (see :ref:`system application <system>`).
 * We provide a dVRK client API over ROS for both Python (``import dvrk``) and Matlab (``dvrk.``).
 These are very convenient for quick testing and sending commands from an interactive interpreter, but they come at a cost.
 To provide all the possible features, these dVRK clients have to subscribe to all the dVRK topics and this will definitely slow down your interpreter.
-This is specially true for the Matlab client.
+This is especially true for the Matlab client.
 You can look at the ``dvrk_bag_replay.py`` example in the ``dvrk_python`` package (https://github.com/jhu-dvrk/dvrk_python) to see how to use the